On this page

 In your production app (the one that will use this bundled realm when first loading), you add a few lines of code to extract the realm and save it in the app data.
 The following sections provide more information on these steps.

 - Create a new project with the same data models as your production app.
-Open an existing realm with the data you wish to bundle.
+Open an existing realm with the data you wish to bundle, or create a new one.

 Now that you have a copy of the realm with the "seed" data in it, you need to bundle it with your production application.
 The process of bundling depends on whether you are building a mobile app or Unity app: